top of page

 Harriet Tubman Memorial in the DIY walking tour: 6 inspirational Harlem monuments celebrating Black history

-The Underground Railroad's most famous conductor has been memorialized by artist Alison Saar in a bronze sculpture titled "Swing Low."
+The Underground Railroad's most famous conductor has been memorialized by artist Alison Saar in a bronze sculpture titled "Swing Low," dedicated in 2008.
 Tree roots in her skirt show the indefatigable Tubman pulling up slavery by its deeply entrenched foundations.

 125th Street and Adam Clayton Powell Jr Boulevard